copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Baalzebub constantly spawns giant flies from his body, and when threatened can burst into a swarm of flies and reform some distance away.
 He also has a poisonous sting attack.
+  - Geryon has a large herd of quadrupeds on his level, and draws power from it.
+    His damage and regeneration are proportional to the current size of the herd.
+His speed is negatively proportional to the size of the herd, meaning he gets faster if the herd is thinned.
+Killing a monster in his herd causes him to warp in and attack.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.